 1. Downward Facing Dog

-For the hamstrings try downward facing dog with hands and feet on the earth and your hips high to the sky in an inverted V shape.
+For the hamstrings and back, try downward-facing dog with hands and feet on the ground and your hips high to the sky in an inverted V shape.
 Here you can peddle out your heels and feel the stretch at the back of your legs.
 Try not to round at the upper back by bending your knees and rolling your shoulders back away from your ears.

 Stay in down dog for about 10 breaths.